 Stakeholders Roles National and Provision of personnel; Provision of grants and training funds; County Ministries Mobilization of communities; Regulatory framework development; and agencies Funding of Sports development.
-NGOs, CBOs, Capacity building and training; development of training modules; FBOs, CSOs Support to research/survey on some social issues e.g. gender mainstreaming and child rights advocacy; provision of technical support, credit and grants, provision of facilities e.g. accommodation, conference facilities.
+NGOs, CBOs, Capacity building and training; development of training modules; FBOs, CSOs Support to research/survey on some social issues e.g. gender , mainstreaming and child rights advocacy; provision of technical support, credit and grants, provision of facilities e.g. accommodation, conference facilities.
 Local Leaders and Support development activities through active participation and Community contribution; Provide good leadership in project management; Resource mobilization.
-Youth groups Participate in various County youth programmes; Provide a forum for the youth to discover and utilize their talents A Demonstration and most circuit and in the development of the 1 Artistes Preparation and participation in the development of cultural programmes.
+Youth groups Participate in various County youth programmes; Provide a forum for the youth to discover and utilize their talents Artistes Preparation and participation in the development of cultural programmes.